sumtzehern/sumtzehern/README.md

 <div align="center">

-🔭 I’m currently working on my full stack project, fueled by curiosity and passion for coding!
+🔭 I’m currently working on my full stack project, fueled by curiosity and passion for coding!<br>
-🌱 I’m currently diving deep into the realms of Python, HTML, CSS, and JavaScript, while also exploring the enchanting world of backend technologies.
+🌱 I’m currently diving deep into the realms of Python, HTML, CSS, and JavaScript, while also exploring the enchanting world of backend technologies.<br>
-👨‍🎓 Studying Computer Science at Virginia Tech, set to graduate in Spring 2025.
+👨‍🎓 Studying Computer Science at Virginia Tech, set to graduate in Spring 2025.<br>
-💡 Pronouns: He/Him
+💡 Pronouns: He/Him<br>
-🏊‍♂️ Former competitive swimmer turned coding enthusiast, always up for a challenge, both in the pool and in the code editor.
+🏊‍♂️ Former competitive swimmer turned coding enthusiast, always up for a challenge, both in the pool and in the code editor.<br>
 💻 Proficient in Python, Java, C++, HTML, CSS, JavaScript, React, and Jupyter.
-Familiar with IDEs like Eclipse and VS Code.
+Familiar with IDEs like Eclipse and VS Code.<br>
-🚀 Currently fascinated by TypeScript, MongoDB, and Node.js, Express, eager to explore the vast possibilities they offer.
+🚀 Currently fascinated by TypeScript, MongoDB, and Node.js, Express, eager to explore the vast possibilities they offer.<br>

 </div>